dizhou-flow/dizhou-flow.github.io/_pages/hiking.md

 * Yellowstone
 * Grand Canyon

-2, A Tier (Exceptional Destinations): Parks in this tier boast exceptional views and experiences that merit a special trip.
+2, A Tier (Exceptional Destinations): Parks in this tier offer exceptional views and experiences that merit a special trip.
 Ideal for those spending an extended period in the U.S., these parks offer a blend of majestic scenery and unique natural features that are well worth exploring in-depth.
 Each park has a distinct appeal that makes it a special destination.

 * Arches
 * Olympic